ConstantRobotics-Ltd/Lens/README.md

 ## decodeCommand method

-**decodeCommand(...)** static method designed to decode command on lens controller side.
-Sometimes there is a need to control a lens remotely.
-To do this, the developer has to develop his own protocol and according to it decode the command on lens controller size.
-To simplify this, the **Lens** interface class contains static method to decode input command.
+**decodeCommand(...)** static method designed to decode command on lens controller side. o control a lens remotely, the developer has to develop his own protocol and according to it decode the command on lens controller side.
+To simplify this, the **Lens** interface class contains static method to decode input command (commands should be encoded by methods **encodeSetParamsCommand(...)** or **encodeCommand(...)**).
 The **Lens** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND).
 Method declaration:

 ```cpp
 static int decodeCommand(uint8_t* data, int size, LensParam& paramId, LensCommand& commandId, float& value);